 Central Office has volunteers answer the phones, help the members who need literature, fold cards, schedules, etc. You need 1 year sobriety, working knowledge of the steps, and computer knowledge.
 We have 4 hour shifts available either from 8:30-12:30 or 12:30-4:30.
-Right now we have Friday mornings open.
 If interested please call 650-577-1310.

 Teleservice volunteers answer the San Mateo Central Office phone lines when they are closed.
 Volunteer requirements are 1 year of sobriety, a working phone and a good knowledge of the 12 Steps and 12 Traditions.
-We currently have one open front line shift.
-The second Sunday of the month from 8:30am-12:30pm.
+Our next business meeting is on December 1st at 7 PM at Central Office.
 We have 30 Back Lines open.
 Shifts are assigned in 4-hour periods once a month.
+If you’ve had a Teleservice shift and would like to be more involved with Teleservice please reach out as we will be looking for 7 new daily coordinators to start April 2020.
 Teleservice volunteers use a 12 step list for San Mateo county.
 If you’d like to be included on it Please contact Jenn P., Chair at (650) 461-0320 or Eden C., Information Chair at (650) 868-1116 for more information.

 Bridging the Gap: